eficode-academy/istio-katas/005-securing-with-mtls.md

 ```console
 ./scripts/generate-certs.sh
 ```
-You should see namespace specific certs for both a the server side and client side in your workspace.
+You should see namespace specific certs for both the server side and client side in your workspace.

 There should also be a kubernetes secret in the `istio-ingress` namespace.